-The number of meetings held by the Board during 2023 and each director's attendance at these meetings is set out in the Directors' Report.
+The number of meetings held by the Board during 2023 and each director's attendance at these mee Directors' Report.

 CHAIRMAN OF THE BOARD

 The current Chairman, Gang Ru, was nominated by the Company's majority shareholder, Yankuang Energy Group Company Limited ("Yankuang Energy").
 The Chairman leads the Board and is responsible for the efficient organisation and conduct of the Board's functions.
 The Chairman ensures that Directors have the opportunity to contribute to Board deliberations.
 The Chairman regularly communicates with the CEC and CEO to review key issues and performance trends.